AnormalDog/Minesweeper/README.md

 Was made in and for linux
 For compile just g++ main.cc

+For now, the max size of a matrix = 99
 # USAGE
 it use mf fields (why mf? becuase MineField and sounds cool) text files
 First two numbers are the rows and columns respectively